 10 Essential Questions to Ask a Fiduciary Financial Advisor During Your Free Intro Call

-When you book a free introductory call with a financial advisor, you only get about 15 to 20 minutes.
-That short window decides whether you move forward, whether the advisor understands your needs, and whether their approach aligns with the way you make financial decisions.
+When you book a free introductory call with a financial advisor, you usually get only about 15 to 20 minutes.
+That short window can decide whether you move forward, whether the advisor understands your needs, and whether their approach aligns with the way you make financial decisions.

-This call is not a counselling session, it is not a planning session, and it is not a sales pitch.
+This call is not a counselling session, it is not a full planning session, and it is not supposed to be a sales pitch.
 It is a fit assessmentcan this advisor help you build a stable and confident financial life?
 Can they guide you through complexity without overwhelming you or oversimplifying?
 Can they show you how they think, not just what they sell?

 By the time you finish reading this article, you will have: